Abandoned & Little-Known Airfields:

 The 1995 USGS topo map depicted “Lake Winnebago Landing Strip” as having a single paved northwest/southeast runway, with a ramp on the south side.

-as it was apparently closed (for reasons unknown) at some point between 1989-96.
+Lake Winnebago Airport was evidently closed at some point between 1990-96,

 Lake Winnebago Municipal Airport was not listed among active airfields in the 2000 AOPA Airport Directory,